Table of contents for M is for Marshmallow

-As we were doing some of our M is for Marshmallow theme activities, I noticed the little ones really wanted to get involved.
-I wanted to come up with a way for them to participate…that didn’t include eating tons of marshmallows, which was Tinker’s first preference.
+As we were doing some of our marshmallow theme activities, I noticed the toddlers in our group really wanted to get involved.
+I wanted to come up with a way for them to participate…that didn’t include eating tons of marshmallows, which was clearly their first preference.
 Since the big kids had so much fun getting the marshmallows wet, I wondered what would happen if we added a bunch of marshmallows to water and created some marshmallow sensory play.

 I could tell from the initial squeals of delight that this would be hit!